![]() |

 Young and Palmer decided to head for Los Angeles where, after some searching, they joined Stills, Furay and Friedman, and drummer Dewey Martin.

-They debuted on April 11, 1966 at The Troubadour in Hollywood.
-A few days later, they began a short tour of California as the opening act on a bill featuring The Dillards and The Byrds.
+According to the liner notes on the 4 CD box set, the band got its name from the side of a steamroller, made by the Buffalo-Springfield Roller Company.
+It was parked on the street outside record producer Barry Friedman's house where Stills and Furay were staying.
+The newly-named group debuted on April 11, 1966, at The Troubadour in Hollywood and then started a short tour of California as the opening act on a bill featuring The Dillards and The Byrds.
 Jim Messina replaced Palmer early in 1968.

-Despite the band's short tenure and limited output it was one of the most influential of its era and was inducted into the Rock and Roll Hall of Fame.
+Despite the band's short tenure and limited output, it was one of the most influential of its era and they were inducted into the Rock and Roll Hall of Fame.